insected/bobbae_gcp-wiki/Data-Science.md

 ## Machine Learning

 [Machine Learning](Machine-Learning) is a method of data analysis that automates analytical model building.
 It is a branch of artificial intelligence based on the idea that systems can learn from data, identify patterns and make decisions with minimal human intervention.

+## Data Science at Command Line

+You may become a more efficient and productive data scientist by teaching you how to leverage the [power of the command line](https://www.datascienceatthecommandline.com/2e/chapter-1-introduction.html#data-science-is-osemn).